1. General Principles

 The following six key principles underpin all work to safeguard adults from abuse and neglect.

-• Empowerment: People are supported and encouraged to make their own decisions and to give informed consent.
-People must always be treated with dignity and respect, and staff should work alongside them to ensure they receive quality, person-centred care which ensures they are safe on their own terms.
+• Empowerment: People are supported and encouraged to make their own decisions and give informed consent.
+People must always be treated with dignity and respect, and practitioners should work alongside them to ensure they receive quality, person-centred care which ensures they are safe on their own terms.

 I am asked what I want as the outcomes from the safeguarding process and these directly inform what happens.”